OuadiElfarouki/llama.cpp/README-sycl.md

 ```

 *Notes :*
-- Docker have been tested succefully on native Linux.
+- Docker has been tested successfully on native Linux.
 WSL support has not been verified yet.
 - You may need to install Intel GPU driver on the **host** machine *(Please refer to the [Linux configuration](#linux) for details)*.

 ## Linux